-Abstract: We analyze if and how the characteristics of grant research panels affect the applicants’ likelihood of obtaining funding and, especially, if particular types of panels favor particular types of applicants.
-We use the award decisions of the UK’s Engineering and Physical Sciences Research Council (EPSRC).
-We show that not only the applicants' but also the panels' characteristics matter.
-Panels of higher quality, in terms of prior research performance, for instance, as well panels that include more female members or members of Asian origin, are tougher than others.
-Our main results indicate that panel members tend to favor more (or penalize less) applicants with similar characteristics to them, as the similar-to-me hypothesis suggests.
-We show, for instance, that the quality of the applicants is more critical for panels of high quality than for panels of relatively lower quality, that basic-oriented panels tend to penalize applied-oriented applicants, and that panels with fewer female members tend to penalize teams with more female applicants.
+Abstract: We analyse if and how the characteristics of grant research panels affect the applicants’ likelihood of obtaining funding and, especially, if particular types of panels favour particular types of applicants.
+We use the UK’s Engineering and Physical Sciences Research Council (EPSRC) award decisions.
+Our main results indicate that panel members tend to favour more (or penalise less) applicants with similar characteristics to them, as the similar-to-me hypothesis suggests.
+We show, for instance, that the quality of the applicants is more critical for panels of high quality than for panels of relatively lower quality, that basic-oriented panels tend to penalise applied-oriented applicants, and that panels with fewer female members tend to penalise teams with more female applicants.